-This policy will be reviewed in full by the Governing Body no less than annually.
+This policy will be reviewed in full by the Governing Body at least annually.

-The policy was last reviewed and agreed by the Governing Body on <insert date>.
+The policy was last reviewed and agreed by the Governing Body on Sept 2017

-It is due for review on <insert date> (up to 12 months from the above date).
+It is due for review on Sept 2018 (up to 12 months from the above date).